DEFRA/ffc-development-guide/docs/technology-guidelines/docker-compose.md

 version: '3.4'
 services:
   ffc-demo-service:
-    command: npm run test
+    command: npm up test
     container_name: ffc-demo-service-test
 ```

-The tests can be run by providing the `docker-compose.test.yaml` file with a `-f` parameter:
+The tests can be up by providing the `docker-compose.test.yaml` file with a `-f` parameter:

-`docker-compose run -f docker-compose.yaml -f docker-compose.test.yaml`
+`docker-compose up -f docker-compose.yaml -f docker-compose.test.yaml`

 Further documentation on docker-compose can be found at https://docs.docker.com/compose/reference/overview/#specifying-multiple-compose-files.